Small Business Saturday: On Buying Local in a Global World

 Which is to say: we’re about authenticity and sustainability here, a set of concepts deeply entwined with the organic and acoustic music we celebrate.
 With that in mind, here’s some suggestions for how to honor the community sentiment which stands at the foundation of folk music, even as you look for ways to show your appreciation and love this holiday season.

 2. Give the gift of time and presence.
 It’s good to get out with friends, and shared experiences make the best kinds of gifts.
-So check out tour schedules and local venue listings in your area, and support your local coffeehouse or small venue by booking a table or row for you and your loved ones.
+So check out tour schedules and local venue listings in your area, and support your local coffeehouse or small venue by booking a table or row for you and your loved ones – there’s still seats available for this year’s Winterbloom holiday shows, for example, in NYC and Boston, at Robinson & Rohe shows up and down the East Coast throughout December, and at our upcoming show this Friday night with American Roots duo Mike + Ruthy in Springfield, MA.
 Take a child to their first concert, and open up their world to the immediacy and intimacy of live performance.
 Take a friend, or a group, and open them up to a new artist’s work.
 Or host a successful house concert, and invite friends, the better to share the artists and music you love.

 5. Give the gift of promotion.
 This one is mostly about giving the artists themselves some of your hard-earned time and energy, but artists need gifts, too.
 So like artists’ Facebook pages, and show others in your feed what you are listening to, the better to spread the word.
 Join a street team, and volunteer (by yourself or with a friend, as a fun gift date) to help sell CDs, hang posters, or man the door at local coffeehouses and clubs, thus freeing artists to spend their time playing, meeting the crowd, and sustaining their own fan base.
 Start a blog, for you or a friend, or donate to support one in their name.